 The St James's Teaching Partnership is focused on providing all pupils the opportunity to access high quality teaching and learning to help them reach their full potential.
 We want to be the inspiration that drives them to achieve their dreams.
 With this in mind we are committed to training the next generation of outstanding teachers.

-Our School Direct programme is designed to be bespoke to each individual trainee and your teacher training journey.
-As a National Teaching School we have a vast CPD programme which we encourage all trainees to access during your training year.
-But it doesn't end there we are committed to supporting your teaching career, our former trainees can access bespoke training as they develop into effective teachers, and also middle and senior leaders, should they wish to follow this career path.
+Our School Direct programme is bespoke to each individual trainee and your teacher training journey.
+But it doesn’t end there.
+As a National Teaching School we track your career once you qualify and support you throughout your professional development for years after you gain QTS.
+We have a vast CPD programme which we encourage all trainees to access during your training year.
+Our former trainees can access bespoke training as they develop into effective teachers, middle and senior leaders, should they wish to follow this career path.

 Our partnership is made up of a wide variety of schools including both faith and non-faith schools.
 Currently there are 27 schools in our partnership and are all based in Bolton and Bury.
 Head Teachers in the local areas are determined to attract outstanding practitioners into their schools and we work collaboratively to ensure our programme supports this.
 We are proud to have four OUTSTANDING schools within our partnership showing excellence really is at the forefront of what we do.

-Our programme is run in collaboration with Manchester Metropolitan University, who provide the PGCE elements to the course.
-We have a well-established relationship with MMU and work with them on a number of projects outside of ITT also.
+Our programme is run in collaboration with Liverpool Hope University, who provide the PGCE elements to the course.

 Schools within our Partnership

 The Forward Centre

 Lever Park School